 The Student Welfare & Inclusion Team:

-- Ms N Luke - Deputy Headteacher Inclusion - Deputy Designated Safeguarding Lead
+- Ms N Luke - Deputy Headteacher Inclusion

 - Mrs V Basford - Attendance Officer

-- Head of Year 7-Mrs K Reed
+- Head of Year 7-Miss J Coates

-A principal aim within welfare is to try to identify and support students with difficulties, as early as possible and offer effective support.
-We work alongside a range of professionals from Social Care to external mentors attending multi-agency meetings and supporting students in school on a daily basis.
-The Academy regards effective communication with parents as vitally important, parents are encouraged to contact their child’s Head of Year if they are concerned about any aspect of their child’s progress or welfare.
+A principal aim within welfare is to try to identify and support students with difficulties as early as possible and offer effective support.
+We work alongside a range of professionals, from Social Care to external mentors, attending multi-agency meetings and supporting students in school on a daily basis.
+The Academy regards effective communication with parents as vitally important.
+Parents are encouraged to contact their child’s Head of Year if they are concerned about any aspect of their child’s progress or welfare.
 They may also be able to offer additional support or referrals to external agencies who can assist families.

 Who is Early Help?

 We are all Early Help.
 Early Help is not a service.
 Anybody working with children or families is part of Early Help, at the point that problems are identified.
-The wellbeing of children, young people, and families is everyone’s responsibility.
-Early Help is the collection of all services available in Doncaster and how they work with families when there are additional or more complex needs, before the need for Children’s Social Care (CSC) and safeguarding procedures.
+The well-being of children, young people, and families is everyone’s responsibility.
+Early Help is the collection of all services available in Sunderland and how they work with families when there are additional or more complex needs, before the need for Children’s Social Care (CSC) and safeguarding procedures.

 Why is it important?